cylc/cylc-doc/src/glossary.rst

       A Cylc suite is a directory containing a :cylc:conf:`flow.cylc` file which contains :term:`graphing<graph>` representing a workflow.

-   suite directory
+   Workflow directory
-      The suite directory contains all of the configuration for a suite e.g. the :cylc:conf:`flow.cylc` file.
+      The workflow directory contains all of the configuration for a workflow e.g. the :cylc:conf:`flow.cylc` file.

-      This is the directory which is registered using ``cylc reg``.
+      This is the directory which created by ``cylc install``.

       .. note::